Restremanenz/clipboard_swapper/README.md

 ```
 ## Platforms
 The program was tested on Arch Linux (should work on every other distro too) and on Windows using MSYS2 for the mingw-toolchain.

+## Issues
+If the CMake generator is not recognized correctly if on Windows consider installing the mingw64-cmake package.